-My current research focuses on Continuous Delivery/Deployment and Software Release Processes.
-I'm interested in the techniques used for rolling out new software features on a small fraction of the user base in production environments.
+My current research focuses on Continuous Delivery/Deployment, Software Release Processes, and Continuous Experimentation.
+I'm interested in the techniques used for experimenting with new software features on a small fraction of the user base in production environments.
 This includes for example gradual releases (partial rollouts), A/B Testing, and dark launches.
 My work focuses on tooling to support developers and release engineers conducting such experiments in an automated and data-driven manner.

-Carmine Vassallo, Gerald Schermann, Fiorella Zampetti, Daniele Romano, Philipp Leitner, Andy Zaidman, Massimiliano Di Penta, and Sebastiano Panichella, “A Tale of CI Build Failures: an Open Source and a Financial Organization Perspective”, in Proceedings of the 33rd International Conference on Software Maintenance and Evolution, Shanghai, China, 2017
+Carmine Vassallo, Gerald Schermann, Fiorella Zampetti, Daniele Romano, Philipp Leitner, Andy Zaidman, Massimiliano Di Penta, and Sebastiano Panichella, “A Tale of CI Build Failures: an Open Source and a Financial Organization Perspective”, in Proceedings of the 33rd International Conference on Software Maintenance and Evolution, Shanghai, China, 2017.
+[Preprint]

 Jürgen Cito, Gerald Schermann, Erik Wittern, Philipp Leitner, Sali Zumberi, and Harald C. Gall, “An Empirical Analysis of the Docker Container Ecosystem on GitHub”, in Proceedings of the 14th International Conference on Mining Software Repositories, Buenos Aires, Argentina, 2017.
 [Preprint]